CardShark BidBase Editor

 Once an entry has been moved into the Input Boxes, you will be asked if you are using it as a starting point for making a new entry.
 If so, it will check the New Entry box.
 If you say no, then after you make changes and save, the existing entry will be overwritten.

-If you overwrite an entry and realize you didn't mean to, you can always click Restore in the Edit menu to recover the original entry.
+If you overwrite an entry and realize you didn't mean to, you can always click Restore in the Edit menu to recover the original entry from the Garbage grid.

 Moves the entry AFTER the selected grid entry into the input boxes.
 The reason for this is so that you can go down the grid moving one entry after another into the input boxes to view them.